stevethedeveloper/QueenBeeRV/README.md

 - Stephen Walton - *All work to date* - [waltonresume@gmail.com](mailto:waltonresume@gmail.com)

 # Copyright
-- All branding is Copyright Queen Bee RV, LLC, as well as the pre-populated checklists, articles, and videos.
+- All branding, pre-populated checklists, articles, and videos Copyright Queen Bee RV, LLC.
 - Used by permission for demonstration purposes only.
 No license is granted.